whadafunk/alpinet/README.md

 ## Instructions

-*The container is starting the sshd process and uses the config files from this directory*
+*The container is starting the sshd process and uses the config files from this directory* *You can login with user admin / pass123, and you will also have sudo

 > docker container run -d --rm --name alpinet --hostname alpinet routerology/alpinet:latest